 Renting your own place can leave you with little spare money to save for a deposit.
 If you could survive without your own space for 6 - 12 months, consider the following options:

 Moving home to live with family for a while will be much cheaper than renting your own place, and should give you the chance to boost the amount you are saving for a mortgage.

 If you're looking for the best way to save money for a house, this is a good idea - especially if you live near your childhood home, get along well with your parents and they have the space to put you up.

 Talk about how long you will stay, how much rent you will pay, what you will do to help with house chores and how you will divide household bills up front so everyone is happy from the word go.

-If you have friends that have a spare room to let, whether they own their property or are renting, it is worth looking at living with them for a little while.
-If not, then explore the following websites to find a cheap room to rent:
+If you have friends that have a spare room to let, whether they own their property or are renting, it is worth looking at living with them temporarily while you are saving for a house deposit.

 If you live alone and have the space, taking in a lodger can be a great way to help subsidise the cost of renting and give you extra money to save for a deposit.

 Before you begin your search for a new flatmate, check your landlord is happy for you to share your property and sub-let a room.

 They may decide to advertise the room directly and do one of the following: